crs4/life_monitor/README.md

 should now be able to interact with your local LifeMonitor instance via the [API explorer](https://localhost:8443/openapi.html).

-Select "List registries" and click on "TRY".
+Select "List registries" and click on `TRY`.
 You should get a JSON response listing all workflow registries known to LifeMonitor.
 In this case, the only item should be a representation of your local WorkflowHub instance: